cegx-ds/biomodal-bucket-archiver/README.md

 ## How It Works

 1. **Configuration Loading**:
-   - Attempts to load configuration from GCS bucket `biomodal-bucket-archiver-config`
+   - Loads configuration from GCS bucket specified by `CONFIG_BUCKET`
-   - Looks for `archive_config/projects.json` and `archive_config/exclude_buckets.json`
-   - Falls back to local `config/*.json` files if GCS fails
-   - Uses hardcoded defaults as final fallback
+   - Requires both `config/projects.json` and `config/exclude_buckets.json` to exist
+   - If either file is missing, the process raises an error and exits

 2. **Project Processing**:
    - Iterates through each configured project